HÖRST

 - Speech audiometry: Tests how well the patient can hear and understand speech at different volumes.

-- Otoacoustic emissions: Tests the response of the inner ear to determine if the hair cells are still functioning properly.
+- Otoacoustic emissions: Tests the response of the inner ear to determine whether the hair cells are still functioning correctly.

-- These tests help to assess the hearing loss and determine the appropriate treatment
+- These tests help to assess hearing loss and determine the appropriate treatment.

 Solutions for hearing loss in old age: hearing aids and cochlear implants

-In most cases, hearing loss in old age is treated with the use of hearing aids.
-These small devices amplify sounds and conversations so that they can be heard clearly and intelligibly again.
-Modern hearing aids offer a variety of functions, such as connection to smartphones or televisions, to improve hearing and make everyday life easier.
-Another aid is cochlear implants, which are a particularly effective solution for severe hearing loss.
-These implants are inserted directly into the inner ear and stimulate the auditory nerve so that sounds can be heard again even in cases of severe hearing loss.
+In most cases, hearing loss in old age is treated with hearing aids.
+These small devices amplify sounds and conversations so that they can be heard clearly and understood again.
+Modern hearing aids offer a variety of functions, such as connecting to smartphones or televisions, to improve hearing and make everyday life easier.
+Another aid is cochlear implants, which are an effective solution, especially for severe hearing loss.
+These implants are inserted directly into the inner ear and stimulate the auditory nerve so that sounds can be perceived again even with severe hearing loss.
 However, cochlear implants are generally only suitable for people for whom hearing aids are no longer sufficient.

-Hearing aids not only offer volume adjustment, but also the option to optimize the sound quality depending on the environment.
+Hearing aids not only offer volume adjustment, but also the ability to optimize sound quality depending on the environment.
 For example, the wearer can switch between different programs to hear better in a quiet environment or to understand speech better in a noisy room.
-Cochlear implants offer a significant improvement in hearing, as they stimulate the auditory nerve directly and no hair cells are required.
+Cochlear implants offer a significant improvement in hearing ability, as they stimulate the auditory nerve directly and no longer require hair cells.

 Noise protection and hearing protection

-Protection from noise is one of the most effective ways to prevent hearing loss.
+Protection against noise is one of the most effective methods of preventing hearing loss.
 It is particularly important to wear earplugs or hearing protection in noisy environments, such as at work or during leisure activities that involve exposure to noise.
-Prolonged exposure to noise can significantly damage hearing and accelerate the ageing process of the brain.
-Loud music or machine noise in particular pose a risk to the hair cells in the inner ear.
-Protection against these noises helps to delay the loss of hearing.
+Long-term exposure to noise can cause significant damage to hearing and accelerate the aging process of the brain.
+Loud music or machine noise in particular pose a threat to the hair cells in the inner ear.
+Protection against these noises helps to delay hearing loss.

 Regular hearing tests

-A regular hearing test by an ENT specialist helps to detect changes in hearing at an early stage.
+Regular hearing tests with an ENT specialist help to detect changes in hearing ability at an early stage.
 The earlier hearing loss is diagnosed, the sooner measures such as the use of hearing aids or other aids can be taken.
-During a hearing test, various frequencies are tested to determine whether hearing is impaired evenly in all ranges or only in certain frequencies.
-Regular tests allow the doctor to monitor the condition of the hearing and adapt appropriate therapies.
+A hearing test checks different frequencies to determine whether hearing is impaired evenly across all ranges or only at certain frequencies.
+Regular tests allow the doctor to monitor the condition of the hearing and adjust the appropriate therapies.

 Healthy lifestyle

-A balanced diet, regular exercise and a healthy lifestyle make a significant contribution to maintaining hearing.
-Blood flow to the inner ear and auditory nerve is crucial for the proper functioning of hearing.
-A healthy diet rich in vitamins, minerals and omega-3 fatty acids supports this blood circulation.
-Smoking and excessive alcohol consumption should also be avoided, as these can increase blood pressure and impair the blood supply to the inner ear, which accelerates hearing loss.
+A balanced diet, regular exercise, and a healthy lifestyle contribute significantly to maintaining hearing ability.
+Blood circulation in the inner ear and auditory nerve is crucial for hearing function.
+A healthy diet rich in vitamins, minerals, and omega-3 fatty acids supports this blood circulation.
+Smoking and excessive alcohol consumption should also be avoided, as these can increase blood pressure and impair blood flow to the inner ear, accelerating hearing loss.
 Paying attention to your lifestyle is not only good for your general health, but also for your hearing.

-Social impact of hearing loss in old age
+Social effects of hearing loss in old age

-Hearing loss in old age has not only physical, but also emotional and social effects.
+Hearing loss in old age has not only physical but also emotional and social effects.
 Social isolation is particularly common due to difficulties in understanding conversations.
-People who suffer from hearing loss in old age often participate less in social activities as they find it difficult to follow conversations.
-There is also evidence that hearing loss can increase the risk of dementia, as the constant effort to understand conversations puts a strain on the brain.
-Cognitive impairment and memory problems can be exacerbated by the lack of hearing perception.
+People who suffer from hearing loss in old age often participate less in social activities because they find it difficult to follow conversations.
+There is also evidence that hearing loss can increase the risk of dementia, as the constant effort to understand conversations puts strain on the brain.
+Cognitive impairments and memory problems can be exacerbated by poor hearing.